vvolfster/shrimpVueComponents/src/vuePlugins/firebaseAuthentication/docs.md

 	- **{key}** - What to name the firebase app.
 	- **{value}** - *Firebase Config Object*.
 See above.

-- **requiresAuth (optional Boolean)** - Tells Vue to require auth no matter what.
-The log in dialog will not be cancellable!
+- **requiresAuth (user, authUser) (optional Function | Boolean)** - Tells Vue to require auth no matter what.
+The log in dialog will not be cancellable.
+	- If boolean, any auth user will work fine.

-- **userRequirement(user, authUser) (optional Function)** - The plugin will pass the user & authUser (if different), to this function.
+	- If function, the plugin will pass the user & authUser (if different), to this function.
 If it returns undefined or a promise that resolves, the plugin will consider the userRequirement to be met.
 All other falsy values or rejected promise will be considered as failure to meet the requirement.

 - **createNewUsers (optional Boolean)** - Tells the plugin that it can create new users if none exists.
 Only works with *emailAndPassword* auth method.